taahamohsin/plot-of-gold/src/index.md

 This article investigates the following questions:

 1. How have GDP per capita and life expectancy evolved across income groups since 1990?
-2. Is there a correlation between GDP and social progress (e.g., life expectancy, literacy rate, poverty rate)?
+2. Is there a visible correlation between economic growth and social progress (life expectancy, literacy rate), and do countries with similar GDP levels differ in their environmental or social performance?
-3. Do higher-income countries consistently perform better environmentally?
+3. Do higher-income countries have lower poverty rates?
-4. Is there a trade-off between economic growth and sustainability?
+4. Is there a trade-off between economic growth and CO₂ emissions?
-5. Which regions show the best balance of prosperity and social development?
+5. Which regions show the strongest balance between economic prosperity and sustainability?
-6. Are developing countries catching up with high-income nations?
+6. Have developing countries narrowed the gap with high-income nations in education and health outcomes?
-7. Do countries with similar GDP levels differ in their social or environmental indicators?
-8. Can we identify clusters of countries with similar development profiles?
+7. Can we identify clusters of countries with similar socio-economic profiles using visualization (e.g., scatterplots or map visualizations)?

 Each section of this project presents a question, a visualization, and an interpretation of what the data reveals.